sakaicontrib/docker-sakai-builder/README.md

 ```
 cd ../sakai
-# May need to run this to clean up the deploy
+# May need to run this to clean up the deploy, make sure WORK is defined.
+(TODO: Work this into the script)
 # \rm -rf "${WORK}/tomcat/deploy";
 ../maven-build.sh
 cd ..